 Editing a Question from the Question Library

-If you edit the question from the Question Library, you can add it to your assignment, and any future assignments, by selecting it in the question library and clicking the “Add to Assignment” button.
+If you edit the question from the Question Library, you can add it to your assignment by clicking the "+" next to the question title.

 Deleting Questions You Edited